 Recording test results in the fast pace, noisy atmosphere of the trade show raises other challenges.
-We used a modification of an HCI discovery technique described by McQuaid et al. (McQuaid, Goel & McManus, 2003) to shadow and record the 'story' of library visitors.
-They took pictures of the visitors as they as they pursued their activities; they printed these pictures and overlaid acetate sheets to record their notes of what they observed; they compiled these into storyboards which they hung on a wall and displayed to stakeholders.
+We used a modification of an HCI discovery technique described by McQuaid, Goel, and McManus (2003) to shadow and record the "story" of library visitors.
+They took pictures of the visitors as they pursued their activities.
+They printed these pictures and overlaid acetate sheets to record their notes of what they observed.
+Then, they compiled these into storyboards that they hung on a wall and displayed to stakeholders.

-In a similar way, we used hardcopy screen shots of Perfectly Clear to record the story of the paths the participants took in exploring the task.
-We did not use videotapes or screen-capture software for recording the usability results, as we would not have had the time to revisit, analyze and reflect on these recordings.
-As well, we were looking for high-level vs. detailed effects; it was unclear if video analysis was worth the effort.
-The advantages of paper storyboards are the ease in taking notes by simply circling or numbering areas visited, adding annotations as needed, and - perhaps most importantly - the immediacy of the result.
-The storyboards helped in collating the notes at the end of the day and doing our analysis without having to wade through hours of video tape.
+In a similar way, we used hardcopy screen shots of Perfectly Clear[®] to record the story of the paths the participants took in exploring the task.
+To clarify, storyboarding is a prototyping technique usually used to describe an interface sequence to others.
+Instead, we used storyboarding for note-taking, where the visuals and annotations described the primary actions a person actually did.
+We did not use videotapes or screen-capture software for recording the usability results, as we would not have had the time to revisit, analyze, and reflect on these recordings.
+As well, we were looking for high-level vs. detailed effects.
+It was unclear if video analysis was worth the effort.
+The advantages of paper storyboards are the ease in taking notes by simply circling or numbering areas visited, adding annotations as needed, and-perhaps most importantly-the immediacy of the result.
+The storyboards helped us collate our notes at the end of the day and perform our analysis without having to wade through hours of video tape.
 However, the storyboards are by no means neat, as annotations were made in a rushed pace.
-Notes on interesting observations, comments made by the participants, answers to questionnaires could all end up on a storyboard, and these could be hard to decipher days later.
-Unlike McQuaid et al.'s storyboards, ours were far too messy to show to stakeholders.
+Notes on interesting observations, comments made by the participants, answers to questionnaires could all end up on a storyboard and these could be hard to decipher days later.
+Ours had to be looked at on the same day while our memories were still fresh in our mind.
+Also, unlike McQuaid, Goel, and McManus' storyboards, ours were far too messy to show to stakeholders.